trainer17/Magical-Editor/README.txt

 Should work with USA copies.

 -------------------
-Useful AR Codes:
+Useful AR Codes (for EUR Version):

 -No random encounters:

--Planets always aligned:
+-Planets always in "aura boost" zone:

 -------------------